 The number of Americans who will have no idea the tournament is occurring and/or complain that there’s not enough scoring in soccer.

 Assuming you made it this far and didn’t get sidetracked by the article about the currency, go ahead and tune in to the Euros.
-Then, after you watch a 0-0 tie, you can switch to the NBA playoffs.
+Then, after you watch a 0-0 tie, refer to the above.

 4 Responses